uhoogma/codecomparison/README.md

 1. DONE - update Entity-Relationship Model and database table script
 2. DONE - CRUD operations for Round
-3. TODO - CRUD operations for Task
+3. FINISH - CRUD operations for Task
-4. TODO - display several rounds in one task in index view
+4. DONE - display several rounds in one task in index view
 5. TODO - either make Selenium Webdriver work properly or make sure it will gracefully degrade in case of an error
 6. TODO - user feedback
 7. TODO - save data fetched with help of Selenium Webdriver into database